perses/perses/ui/README.md

 workspace.
 The root `package.json` also contains `devDependencies` that are commonly used across multiple packages in the workspace.

-Perses is broken up in to a number of separate packages to allow for flexibility when embedding functionality.
-You can generate a graph of the dependencies by using the [turbo cli's `--graph` option](https://turbo.build/repo/docs/reference/command-line-reference#--graph).
-For example, `pnpm start -- --graph=graph.svg` will output a graph of the dependencies of the `start` command in SVG format.
+Perses is broken up into separate packages to allow flexibility when embedding functionality.
+Run `pnpm -r list --depth -1` to list the packages in the workspace, and see [UI package architecture](./ARCHITECTURE.md) for their relationships.

 ### Applications